 "Wait, Sakura-chan, you have to join me at the Ichiraku!"
 Naruto ran after her.
 "Don't leave me here with this bastard!" ))

 Sasuke still did not exactly know what Sakura had meant by 'male macho bonding.'
 She was most probably referring to the tendency of some guys to punch each other by means of a greeting.
 'That's what she thought,' Sasuke decided.
 'I won't think anymore about it.'

 On the one hand, it was a relief to Sasuke.
-He could continue his intensive studies in the Shinobi Arts.
+He could continue his intensive studies in the Shinobi Arts without much distraction.
 Once Sasuke proved himself skillful and trustworthy, he could be promoted to ANBU within his teens.
 True, his older brother Itachi had already beaten him by becoming a squad captain at the age of twelve, but Sasuke didn't care.
 With Kakashi's long experience in the ANBU, the younger Uchiha was on the right track.

 On the other hand, it was rather lonely at times without Sakura around.
 Sasuke now and then spotted his former teammate doing menial jobs around the village, like babysitting or gardening.
-Many times, he saw her in the Ninja library.
+Many times, he saw her in libraries.
 The pink-haired girl haunted the stacks like an unsatisfied ghost, usually researching something like medicine or anatomy.

 The kunoichi sometimes noticed Sasuke looking at her from a distance — she would give him a smile and a gentle wave.
 He would nod, and turn away.
 That was about it for their usual level of conversation.

 The young Uchiha swallowed the bitter pill that they were separated, just like many friends were on the road of life.
 It was probably for the best for both of them.

 Her vision shot forward like a bird in flight.
 White and blue images flew past her, bringing her mind into a whirl.